Hockwold Hall

 Norfolk's venue landscape spans the unspoiled North Norfolk coast, protected as a National Landscape (formerly known as an Area of Outstanding Natural Beauty), alongside the tidal waterways of the Broads, medieval streets in Norwich, and working farms scattered across the county's wide, open skies.
 Few English counties offer this much range in one place, and it's part of why wedding venues in Norfolk continue to draw couples well beyond the county's own borders.

 Whether you're drawn to a coastal estate overlooking the sea, a converted barn tucked away in mid-Norfolk, or a city venue with easy rail access from London, venues for weddings in Norfolk cover an exceptional range of settings and price points.
 This guide walks through the areas, venue types and practical details worth knowing before you start booking wedding venue viewings.
+For couples drawn to contrast, pairing a coastal ceremony with an inland reception venue is also worth considering, since it widens your choice on capacity and accommodation without giving up that coastal moment.

 Norfolk's appeal comes down to geography as much as anything else.
 Couples comparing venues across the county are typically weighing up: